 - 2 teaspoons prepared mustard

-- Preheat skillet over medium-high heat.
-Turn on exhaust vent.
+- Preheat the skillet over medium-high heat.
+Turn on the exhaust vent.

-- Sprinkle blackening seasoning over meatloaf and press into meat with fingers to help it stick.
+- Sprinkle blackening seasoning over each slice of meatloaf and press into the meat with fingers to help it stick.

-- When skillet starts to smoke a little, lay slices of meatloaf into skillet and allow to brown/blacken.
+- When the skillet starts to smoke, lay a slice of meatloaf into the skillet and allow it to blacken.
 Since meatloaf is already cooked, this won’t take long.
-Flip pieces to brown other side.
+Then, flip the pieces to blacken on the other side.
 Serve immediately.

-- Drain juice from tomatoes into a 1 or 2-quart Pyrex measuring cup or dish and set tomato solids still in can aside.
+- Drain juice from tomatoes into a 1 or 2-quart Pyrex measuring cup or dish and set aside tomato solids still in the can.